Best Small Vacuum Cleaner

 The Electrolux ErgoRapido is a nice choice for people who are looking for a small stick vacuum, but don’t want to pay a premium price.

-Although exact prices can fluctuate, you can generally find this model available for under $150, a nice option for the budget-conscious buyer.
+Although prices can fluctuate, this vacuum is generally one of the less expensive models on the market, a nice option for the budget-conscious buyer.

 This stick vacuum can easily convert to a small handheld vacuum with the push of one button.
 The handheld has the same suction power and dust bin capacity as the full stick vacuum.